AsiaVision / GettyImages

 Who should apply: If you frequently book flights on Southwest Airlines and could make use of the various benefits offered by the Southwest Rapid Rewards Priority card, it might be a good option.

-Who should skip: If you want the option to transfer your rewards elsewhere, it’s best to consider other travel cards.
-Further, if a $149 annual fee is too high, there are other Rapid Rewards cards to consider, such as the Southwest Rapid Rewards® Plus Credit Card ($69 annual fee) and Southwest Rapid Rewards® Premier Credit Card ($99 annual fee).
+Who should skip: If you want the option to transfer your rewards elsewhere, it may be best to consider other travel cards.
+Or, if a $149 annual fee is too high, there are other Rapid Rewards cards to consider, such as the Southwest Rapid Rewards® Plus Credit Card ($69 annual fee) and Southwest Rapid Rewards® Premier Credit Card ($99 annual fee).

 Compare the best travel credit cards for beginners